RGMComm: Return Gap Minimization via Discrete Communications in Multi-Agent Reinforcement Learning: Upper-Bounding the Return Gap

-Consider the Dec-POMDP defined in Sec~\ref{sec:4}, we assume that observation/action spaces are finite, i.e., $|O| < \infty$ and $|A| < \infty$.
-It is worth noting that this is a technical condition to simplify the proof.
-For Dec-POMDPs with continuous observation and action spaces, the results can be easily extended by considering cosine-distance between action-value functions and replacing summations with integrals, or consider sampling the action-value functions as an approximation.
+In this section, we present the theoretical statements and proof sketches of our results, followed by an illustrative example. \textbf{Appendix A\cite{chen2023rgmcomm} contains a notation table, a detailed proof outline, and complete proofs for all theoretical results}.
+Our assumptions are that the observation and action spaces in the Dec-POMDP tuple (explained in Sec.~\ref{sec:4}) are discrete with finite observations and actions, which is a technical condition to simplify the proof.
+For continuous observation/action spaces, we can extend the results by considering the cosine-distance between action-value functions and replacing summations with integrals, or sampling the action-value functions as an approximation.
+We use $V^*$ for $V^{\pi^*}$ and $Q^*$ for $Q^{\pi^*}$ for simplicity.

-\begin{lemma} For any two policies $\pi^*$ and $\pi$, the optimal expected average return gap is bounded by:
+\begin{lemma} For any policies $\pi^*$ and $\pi$, the optimal expected average return gap is bounded by: